thegetty/quire-docs/content/community/interviews.md

 Enjoying negronis in the backyard garden once the sun has dipped down below the tree line and the bees are still busy buzzing in the lavender bushes.

-## Andy de Leon
+## Yang Li

-{{< q-figure id="andy" class="is-pulled-right" >}}
+{{< q-figure id="yang" class="is-pulled-right" >}}

-**How would you describe what you do to someone outside your field?**
+**How would you describe what you do to someone outside your field?**<br>

-As a Software Engineer, I build software and tools that help people navigate and make sense of their data and information.
-Day to day, that means speaking several languages only computers understand.
+I am a "translator," sitting between faculty members and software applications, translating their needs into code that drives the web apps, sites, and publications people use on their computers and phones.
+I call myself a "translator" because I realize that I need to truly understand their needs and wants and put subject matter into context to arrive at meaningful designs and delightful software products, or, in this case, Quire publications.
+I enjoy this job a lot because I am educating, sharing, listening, and, hopefully, building beautiful things, and it never gets old!

-**How did you find Quire, and what made you stick with it?**
+**How did you find Quire, and what made you stick with it?**<br>

-I found Quire through my admiration for Getty and learning about the projects they are actively involved in.
-What's kept me here is seeing the passion and inspiration with which Quire serves its community across the spectrum of media.
+I came across Quire in 2018 while exploring digital publishing platforms at the Emory Center for Digital Scholarship.
+It stood out as a structured yet flexible and customizable platform.
+Full code exposure allows a developer like me to make reasonable customizations, which complements more opinionated platforms.
+The Quire community is also very responsive and supportive, taking user feedback seriously and providing consistent updates and maintenance of the software.

-**Can you tell us about a Quire project (past or present) that has excited you?**
+**What’s an example of a project you are excited about and why?**<br>

-I am currently working on the Leopoldo Méndez catalogue raisonné project.
-I am helping extract and transform over 800+ entries to publish on Quire.
-Really exciting to work on this project and push Quire to its limits.
+I am currently working on a Quire project called *Making an Impression* by Professor Ruth Allen at Emory University, which features ancient engraved gemstones.
+Professor Allen has Reflectance Transformation Imaging objects that reveal the texture of the gemstones when light is projected from different angles.
+I retrofitted a web RTI viewer into Quire and minimized “footprints” on the platform, taking this experiment as a joyful exploration to push the boundary of the platform.

-**What’s something you wish you knew about Quire in advance of using it?**
+**What’s something you wish you knew about Quire in advance of using it?**<br>

-I wish I had understood earlier how much good, well-formatted structured data pays off when starting a Quire project.
-This is less about Quire itself and more about defining our approach and outlining our thought process in advance.
+At the very beginning, I was so eager to try things out that I skipped deep diving into the Quire documentation.
+I essentially started manipulating code straight away, which was okay for the most part because of my prior coding experience and how structured the platform is.
+However, definitions, best practices, and certain features weren't obvious unless I read the documentation.
+Besides, the documentation also reveals the design philosophy and design choices made by Quire's makers.
+This is important because it helps me better understand what the platform is meant to be and not meant to be.
+It helps me become a better consultant when I advise faculty members, or really anyone using or interested in using the platform.

-**What’s currently making you happy?**
+**What’s currently making you happy?**<br>

-Coming home again to LA after living in Chi for some years.
-Though I do miss the concrete beaches.
+Lately I have been casually sharing my experience studying abroad in the U.S. with international students from Asia, a small act that brings me a surprising amount of joy.
+On the technical side, I have also been stitching vibe coding and AI-assisted design into my workflows, with equal parts excitement and caution.
+These pursuits are some of what keep me going these days.